Paul Salamunovich: Early life

-Singing and conducting career
+Career

+The Roger Wagner Chorale in 1949.
+Paul Salamunovich is on the far left 2nd from the top, Harve Presnell is two over to the right from Salamunovich, Marilyn Horne is on the far right in the first row and Salli Terri is next to Horne.

 After completing his Naval enlistment, Salamunovich returned to Southern California at the age of 19.
 Hearing of his return, Roger Wagner contacted Salamunovich and asked him to join his newly formed Los Angeles Concert Youth Chorus, whose other members included 13-year-old Marilyn Horne and 14-year-old Marni Nixon; this choir later evolved into the Roger Wagner Chorale in 1948.
 Wagner eventually suggested that Salamunovich study music in college at Los Angeles City College, where he achieved an associate of arts degree and his classmates included future collaborator Jerry Goldsmith.
 This led to the beginning of his professional music career.
 Salamunovich was regularly hired as a professional singer on both live performances and in recordings for such conductors and composers as Arturo Toscanini, Alfred Wallenstein, Igor Stravinsky, and others, singing in all styles of popular and classical music.
 He sang the tenor solo on César Franck's Panis Angelicus on The Wagner Chorale's album, "The House of the Lord".
 He was one of the quartet of jazz great Stan Kenton's vocal group, "The Modern Men" who sang on Kenton's album, "Kenton With Voices" in 1957.
-He was a "ghost singer" along with Horne, Nixon, and a semi-regular group of contract singers on multiple film soundtrack recordings between 1946 and 1964, when his increasing conducting duties no longer allowed him the time for studio singing.
-He soon began contracting and conducting choral segments in films for the next 45 years.
+He was a "ghost singer" along with a semi-regular group of contract singers that included Horne, Nixon, Harve Presnell and Salli Teri singing on multiple film soundtrack recordings between 1946 and 1964, when his increasing conducting duties no longer allowed him the time for studio singing.
+He soon began contracting and conducting choral segments in films for the next 45 years ending in 2009 after working on 100 film and television productions.

+When Wagner was offered a better-paying church job, he decided to install the 21-year-old Salamunovich as choir director at to replace him at St. Charles Borromeo Church in North Hollywood, California in 1949 so that he was free to leave his position there.
+With great trepidation due to his complete lack of any previous conducting or keyboard experience, Salamunovich reluctantly accepted the position at Wagner's insistence.